Breaking Flooring News

-Washington, DC, January 27, 2017—The U.S. International Trade Commission has released its 153-page report on Chinese hardwood plywood imports into the U.S., reports the Hardwood Plywood & Veneer Association.Read more
+Stafford, TX, February 1, 2017--Redi Carpet is excited to announce the acquisition of Philadelphia based CMQ Floor Covering.Read more

+Roseland, NJ, February 1, 2017—Private sector employment increased by 246,000 jobs from December 2016 to January 2017, according to the January ADP National Employment Report.Read more

-Washington, DC, January 26, 2017—Sales of new single-family houses in December 2016 were at a seasonally adjusted annual rate of 536,000, according to estimates released jointly by the U.S. Census Bureau and the Department of Housing and Urban Development.Read more
+Washington, DC, February 1, 2017—Construction spending during December 2016 was estimated at a seasonally adjusted annual rate of $1,181.5 billion, 0.2% below the revised November estimate of $1,184.4 billion, according to the U.S. Census Bureau of the Department of Commerce.Read more

-Washington, DC, January 26, 2017—The North American Laminate Flooring Association (NALFA) has announced a new leadership structure.Read more

-Washington, DC, January 26, 2017—The FHFA House Price Index reported a 0.5% increase in U.S. house prices in November from the previous month.Read more
+Tempe, AZ, February 1, 2017—The January Purchasing Managers Index (PMI) registered 56%, an increase of 1.5 percentage points from the seasonally adjusted December reading of 54.5%, according to the Manufacturing ISM Report On Business.Read more

+Washington, DC, February 1, 2017—Green Squared has been added to the current U.S. Environmental Protection Agency (EPA) Recommendations of Specifications, Standards, and Ecolabels for Federal Purchasing, updated at the close of 2016, the Tile Council of North America (TCNA) announced.Read more

 Ed Keller, Susan Haddinger and Jameson Hoffner